rackerlabs/support-how-to/content/retired-articles/migrating-your-drupal-database-to-cloud-servers.md

 Please note that these are basic rules and may not cover all situations or server configurations.

-For more information about iptables rules with Ubuntu, check out the following link: <https://help.ubuntu.com/community/IptablesHowTo>
+For more information about iptables rules with Ubuntu operating systems, check out the following link: <https://help.ubuntu.com/community/IptablesHowTo>

 Let's start by adding a rule to allow established traffic to our server: